-Good books and art have always been important to me...although with all of my recent schooling I'm becoming a somewhat of a science geek.
+Good books and art have always been important to me.

 -Cool Hand Luke, Jaws, Butch Cassidy and the Sundance Kid

 -I've recently been listening to a lot of Zappa, though I'm not proud of this.
 I used to list: Tool, The Police, and Yes